 It is important to consider potential job opportunities when planning a career.
 According to the US Department of Labor, Bureau of Labor Statistics, Occupational Outlook Handbook, the demand for surgical technologists is expected to increase as the number of surgical procedures grows.
 In 2008, there were approximately 91,500 surgical technologists.
 The employment rate of surgical technologists is expected to grow faster than average (an increase of 25%) through the year 2018.
 The volume of surgical procedures is expected to increase, as the population grows and ages.
 The over-50 population, entering retirement age (baby-boom generation) will account for a large portion of the general population.
 Older people require more surgical procedures.
 Technological advances, such as fiber optics and laser technology, will also permit new surgical procedures to be performed.

 Hospitals are the primary employers of surgical technologists.
 However, fast employment growth is expected in ambulatory surgical centers, outpatient care centers and physician's offices.

 Rapid advances in medical technology will bring dramatic changes to the field of surgical technology.
 Operating rooms incorporate computers, lasers, fiber optics, electronics and robotics to carry out routine patient care.
-The surgical technologist must be prepared to meet these advanced challenges www.ast.org.
+The surgical technologist must be prepared to meet these advanced challenges.

-According to Bureau of Labor Statistics, the median annual wage of surgical technologists was $42,720 in May 2013.
+According to the Bureau of Labor Statistics, the median annual wage for surgical technologists was $45,160 in May 2016.